 IPC continues to work its undeveloped resource base in the Paris Basin.
-In parallel with the optimization of the Vert la Gravelle redevelopment project, a number of fields are undergoing study and planning work with the goal of converting contingent resources into reserves.
+In parallel with the optimization of the Vert la Gravelle redevelopment project, a number of fields are undergoing study and planning work with the goal of maturing contingent resources into reserves.

 The Vert La Gravelle redevelopment project passed the concept selection milestone in December 2017 and is progressing towards an investment decision by year end 2018.
 Final engineering and planning work is now focusing on optimizing the drilling and completion design.

-Processing and interpretation of the Villeperdue West 2017 seismic data is ongoing which is planned to lead to refinement of the development plan and concept select milestone later in 2018, as well as understanding the potential prospectivity of the deeper Triassic horizon which is produced by IPC in other parts of the Paris Basin.
+Processing and interpretation of the Villeperdue West seismic data that was acquired in late 2017 is ongoing with the aim of reaching a final development investment decision by the year end.
+Furthermore we are evaluating the prospectivity of the deeper Triassic horizon within the new 3D area which is produced by IPC in other parts of the Paris Basin.